Moshe Segev

 Moshe Segev (Hebrew: משה שגב; Better known as Segev Moshe (שגב משה); born 29 September 1973) is an Israeli celebrity chef, restaurateur, television presenter and cookbook author.
 Segev owns eight restaurants around Israel and has starred in many TV show mostly on Reshet.
 His restaurant "Segev" in Herzliya Pituah was ranked as one of Israel's top ten restaurants before it was closed in 2021 duo to economic losses after COVID-19.

 He also served as the private chef of Israeli prime minister Benjamin Netanyahu.
 As part of the job he cooked for Japanese statesman Shinzo Abe and his wife, the meal included chocolates served in a metal shoe, which was considered offensive in Japanese culture.
 The incident garnered the media's attention and Israel's Foreign Ministry released a statement.

 Early life

-Moshe Segev was born in Jerusalem, He grew up in Tel Aviv and in the age of 6 him and his family moved to Rishon LeZion.
+Moshe Segev was born in Jerusalem, He grew up in Tel Aviv and at the age of 6 him and his family moved to Rishon LeZion.
 When he was 13 he started to work in the kitchen of a bowling in Rishon LeZion to earn money.

-After his military service he studies Graphics and Design but later decided to start a culinary career.
+After his military service he studied Graphics and Design but later decided to start a culinary career.
 He studied culinary in Tadmor Hotel School, and in Thailand.